Homewood Undergraduate Academic Ethics Policy

 - The accused student will be asked to return to the hearing room.
 The presiding official will announce the Ethics Board determination of responsibility.

 Written notice of the outcome of the hearing shall be sent to the student(s), faculty member, and Dean and Vice Deans for Undergraduate Education of KSAS or WSE, depending on the school in which the student is enrolled.
-A copy will also be retained in the Office of the Dean of Student Life.
+A copy will also be retained in the Office of Student Conduct.

 If a student is found responsible for a violation of academic ethics, whether by direct settlement with the faculty member, by pleading responsible at a hearing, or by a ruling of a hearing panel, a notification of the violation must be made in the student’s file explaining the violation along with listing the sanction(s) imposed and the resolution agreement or hearing panel report, as applicable.